pryre/robin/README.md

 # robin
-The ROS Offboard Integration for the Naze32
+The ROS Offboard Integration for the Naze32 Revision 5